Your AP World plan for the next 3 days.

 The DBQ is 25% of your score.
 Don't walk in having never written one.

-Write a timed AP World DBQ on a real College Board prompt.
+Write a timed AP World DBQ on a released AP prompt.
 Find out if your thesis, document analysis, and complexity hit the rubric.